Sebobo/Shel.Blog/README.md

 ## Build with Typoscript & Yaml

-All functions of this blog package are based on Typoscript and Yaml configurations.
-No php necessary :)
+Almost all functions of this blog package are based on Typoscript and Yaml configurations.
+Just some php spice for sorting :)

 ## Installation

 Install via composer

-`composer install shel/blog --save`
+`composer require shel/blog`

 You can overwrite and modify the different content elements to your needs.